williazz/blobgram/README.md

-# ig_clone
+# Blobgram

-Cloning Instagram's user interface with Flutter and GetX
+A project demo of client side routing with deep nesting and dynamic links